 What are hearing aids?

-Nearly 36 million adults in the US have some degree of hearing loss.
-Hearing aids can help improve hearing and speech especially in persons with sensorineural hearing loss (hearing loss in the inner ear due to damaged hair cells or a damaged hearing nerve).
-Sensorineural hearing loss can be caused by noise, injury, infection, aging, certain medications, birth defects, tumors, problems with blood circulation or high blood pressure, and stroke.
+Approximately 2 to 3 out of every 1,000 children born in the US are either deaf or have hearing loss.
+More children will lose their hearing later in childhood.
+Hearing aids can help improve hearing and speech, especially in children with sensorineural hearing loss (hearing loss in the inner ear due to damaged hair cells or a damaged hearing nerve).
+Sensorineural hearing loss can be caused by noise, injury, infection, certain medications, birth defects, tumors, and problems with blood circulation.

 What are the different types of hearing aids?

-The type of hearing aid recommended for the individual depends on the person's home and work activities, his/her physical limitations and medical condition, and personal preference.
-There are many different types of hearing aids on the market, with companies continuously inventing newer, improved hearing aids every day.
+The type of hearing aid recommended for your child will depend on several factors, including his/her physical limitations, medical condition, and personal preference.
+There are many different types of hearing aids on the market, with companies continuously inventing newer, improved hearing aids.
 However, there are four basic types of hearing aids available today.
-Consult your physician for additional information on each of the following types:
+Consult your child's physician for additional information on each of the following types:

 |In-the-ear (ITE) hearing aids